Resources

 Collections

-Government shutdown triggers rising delinquencies, putting new pressure on the collections industry
+Government shutdown effects: Rising delinquencies and new pressure on the collections industry

 Roughly 4.1 million federal employees and contractors face delayed paychecks.
-Federal assistance programs from SNAP to small-business loans will freeze or slow down.
+While federal assistance programs from SNAP to small-business lending temporarily slowed or paused.

 A paycheck pause becomes a payment problem